ikenox/comment-api-on-gae/README.md

 # Comment API on GAE

-API server of commenting service which is run on GAE
+API server of commenting service which is run on Google App Engine Standard Environment

+## About this project

+This project adopts Clean Architecture and Domain Driven Design, and keeps these principles as much as possible.

+Because of Clean Architecture, application logic and domain logic are independent with detail of infrastructure.
+Followings are not appeared in core of application.

+- Various packages related to Google App Engine
+- Technological details of web application (e.g. context.Context)

+TBW:
+- Application architecture overview
+- Domain model overview

 ## Requirements